Taxation of international executives

 When are tax returns due?
 That is, what is the tax return due date?

-In general, income tax is assessed for the calendar year on the basis of an individual’s tax return, which should be filed by 30 April (if a paper version is filed) or 30 June (if filed electronically), respectively 30 September, in case salary is taxed via payroll, of the following year.
+In general, income tax is assessed for the calendar year on the basis of an individual’s tax return, which should be filed by 30 April (if a paper version is filed) or 30 June (if filed electronically), respectively 30 September, in case salary is taxed via payroll (in certain cases), of the following year.
 An automatic extension up to 31 March of the next following year is granted if the individual is represented by a tax adviser.
 Further extensions are available on request in special circumstances.

 What is the tax year-end?